Was this page helpful?

 App Action is an entity that allows communication between apps.
 An app can expose actions that the other apps can call to trigger specific behaviors.
 App Actions can also be triggered manually by a user.

-App Actions are asynchronous and don't return a payload.
-One can think about an App Action as an asynchronous function that doesn't return a value.
+Historically, App Actions were asynchronous and did not return a payload.
+One could think about an App Action as an asynchronous function that doesn't return a value.
 As such, App Actions can take arguments and they are defined by means of the parameters property.

 Here are some examples of how you can use App Actions: